Knowledge base

 To do this:

-You can configure Mail Infomaniak so that an email forward is always done as an attachment and not quoted in the body of the message.
+You can configure Mail Infomaniak so that an email (forward) is always forwarded as an attachment and not quoted in the body of the message.

 Indeed, by default the original email will be quoted in plain text directly in the body of the email:

-To modify this and set the default forwarding method:
+To change this and set the default forwarding method:

 2. Click on the Settings icon at the top right.